IdreesInc/Cerebrum/README.md

   - Use backpropagation or neuroevolution to train the networks
   - Simple and easy to use syntax
   - No external dependencies

+ ### Important Note
+ This project was created more as a learning experience than anything, and I would recommend others to use machine learning libraries that have greater community support and more technologies implemented.
+Some notable examples include [Synaptic.js](http://caza.la/synaptic/#/) and of course TensorFlow.
+Whatever you decide to do, good luck and happy coding!

 ### Examples
 #### Example 1: Backpropagation: